Chicken is a great starting point when you are finding your way around the smoker.

 - Maple wood gives the chicken a deliciously sweet, smokey flavor.
 It has a similar flavor to hickory wood, only it imparts a milder taste.

-- Oak is one of the most popular woods used for smoking chicken.
+- Oak is one of the most popular woods used for wood chips.
 While the flavor is quite strong and distinctive, it will not overpower the chicken.

 - Orangewood is very mild, so it will not overpower the taste of the chicken or the seasoning.
 It gives the chicken a subtly sweet, fruity, smokey flavor.

 - Pecan wood gives the chicken a beautifully nutty, sweet, and rich flavor.
-Pecan wood chips are one of the most popular woods for smoking chicken.
+Pecan wood chips are one of the most popular woods.

 Can I Use Multiple Woods To Smoke Chicken?